CIT28/files/w10/ps1-dese.md

 ## Follow attendance instructions

 ### Query 2 thru 6
 - For each query, you need to:
+    - Use the poe file to show your attempt and thinking progress
-1. Write the query in the dese-q.sql file and make sure you get the correct output (see below)
+    - Write the query in the dese-q.sql file and make sure you get the correct output (see below)
-2. In the README.md, authenticate your work by describing how you answered you approached the question, do this under the heading for each question.
-3. Open another terminal session to change the standard output to sent the output to powp2.txt, commit with message:
+    - Once you have the correct output, run the pow and include both query output and count
-  - **COMMIT MESSAGE - "1. query, pow  and README.md complete"**
+        - **COMMIT MESSAGE - "2. query, pow  and README.md complete"**
     - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
-"2. query, pow  and README.md complete")
+"3. query, pow  and README.md complete")

+## BREAK OPTIONAL
+- If you get query 2 and 3 done than you can take a break and complete the rest of this work by the Thursday night deadline.
+- To "GET" this break you will submit your commit history for the packages folder now.
+- I will do a review and give you feedback.
+- If you complete before Thurs morning, then you can submit again your commit history URL and tell me that you are ready for a second review.

 # Specification
 For each of the following questions, you should write a single SQL query that outputs the results specified by each problem.
 Your response must take the form of a single SQL query.
 You should not assume anything about the ids of any particular rows: your queries should be accurate even if the ids were different.
 Finally, each query should return only the data necessary to answer the question.